geoboom/linux-config/README.md

 # set time to kill pending process to 10s so shutdown is faster by
 # changing these DefaultTimeoutStartSec, DefaultTimeoutStopSec in /etc/systemd/system.conf
 # TODO: use sed to uncomment and set the values instead of appending
-echo "DefaultTimeoutStartSec=10s\nDefaultTimeoutStopSec=10s\n" | sudo tee -a /etc/systemd/system.conf > /dev/null
+echo -e "DefaultTimeoutStartSec=10s\nDefaultTimeoutStopSec=10s\n" | sudo tee -a /etc/systemd/system.conf > /dev/null

 # set timezone, might break idk
 sudo timedatectl set-timezone $(timedatectl list-timezones | grep -i singapore | head -n 1)